Life Goes On- Centre-DePauw, November 6, 1920

 The write-up on the cover of the program for the DePauw game featured Centre's 3 All-Americans from 1919-Bo McMillin, Red Weaver, and Red Roberts.
-It isn't even for certain that the picture of the "backfield" is even Centre players.
+It isn't certain that the picture of the "backfield" is even Centre players.
 However, it is obvious that DePauw put a lot of effort into organizing the game from the extensive number of individuals listed in the insert of the program below as there are 56 people listed.

 Quite a strange group of "a powerful defense machine."
 The only players for certain who can be identified are Army Armstrong at the right end position and Ben Cregor next to him at right tackle with Shanks Lipscomb over the ball at center.
 Armstrong never played end in all of his years at Centre.
 The other players certainly weren't starters and it isn't know how this photo was produced.
 Red Roberts is probably at left end.
 The Hotel Severin was the site of the banquet after the game.

 During the 1919 game between the two schools in Louisville, the Tigers had been handled easily by the Colonels who won 55-0.
 Uncle Charlie reminded the team that DePauw could be tougher than expected.